 This last little tidbit may seem a bit silly and vain initially.
 However, as any great artist can attest, attention to detail is where greatness often lies – even in those details, you won’t necessarily catch in the frame.

-Having a mirror around acts as sort of a psychological safety net for both the photographer and the portrait subject.
-It's mutually beneficial for both parties that the person in front of the camera looks their best – whoever it is being photographed wants a stellar photo of themselves, while the person behind the scenes wants to ensure that the client is as happy as possible.
+Having a mirror around acts as a sort of psychological safety net for both the photographer and the portrait subject.
+It’s mutually beneficial for both parties that the person in front of the camera looks their best – the individual being photographed definitely wants a stellar photo of themselves, while the person behind the scenes wants to ensure that the client is as happy as possible.

 Conclusion: Don’t Overthink It

-It's crucial to have the right gear by your side on set.
-It's important to have the social skills and charisma to simultaneously lead a project and provide patience and support.
-But the key to making a great portrait headshot is not getting stuck inside of your own head.
-There's a good chance that you'll be working with individuals who are a bit nervous or uncomfortable.
+It’s crucial to have the right gear by your side on set.
+To refresh on our business portrait photography tips, it’s important to have the social skills and charisma to simultaneously lead a project and provide patience and support.
+But the key to making a great business headshot is not getting stuck inside your own head.
+There’s a good chance that you’ll be working with individuals who are a bit nervous or uncomfortable.
 Exhibiting those attributes yourself can be a kiss of death on a freelance photo shoot.